 Finally, important to recognize that the creation of equitable content does not start at storyboarding and script writing but with providing organization-wide support, allocating resources to equity-oriented communications work, and bringing together a team that is wholly committed to equity.
 This provides the internal support, accountability, and knowledge to create equity-driven content and allows team members to come together to brainstorm ideas and grapple with challenges that will inevitably arise.
 Financial constraints or lack of capacity remain barriers for many organizations, but it is important to provide and seek support for this work and deliberately identify vendors who share anti-racist missions.

-You can view the DULCE animation video here and access the transcript and alternative text here.
+You can view What is DULCE here and access the transcript and alternative text here; you can view DULCE’s Anti-Racist Approach here and access a transcript and visual descriptions here.
 As CSSP continues to expand our offerings—and produces additional videos—we will strive to hold the lessons learned in this process as an example and work to create content that centers equity.
 We hope that you view this video and provide us with any feedback on what you see.